macjustice/gitlab-presentation/notes.md

 	- Includes tools for bug tracking, code review, documentation,
 5. What is Gitlab CI?
 	- Continuous Integration - whenever you make a change, tests, deployment, or other actions can happen automatically
+  - Continuous Delivery/Deployment
 	- test/build/deploy scripts included with the repo
-		- Testing & building procedures also version controlled
+			- Testing and building procedures also version controlled
 		- Your whole process lives in one place, better context
+	- Runners
 			- gitlab-ci-multi-runner - agent that runs the CI jobs, runs on Linux, MacOS, Windows, Docker
+			- shared vs specific
 	- Variables - keeps sensitive data out of version control, but still available to CI
 4. How does Synapse use it?
 	- What problems are we trying to solve?